AnggaR96s/Reforestation/README.md

-## I tried taking some high resolution photos of local farmland, but they all turned out a bit grainy.
+## I went to the doctor today and he told me I had type A blood but it was a type O.